ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 The Capsule-Protocol header field MUST NOT be used on HTTP responses with a status code outside the 2xx range.

-HTTP endpoints SHOULD use the Capsule-Protocol header field to simplify intermediary processing.
+When using the Capsule Protocol, HTTP endpoints SHOULD send the Capsule-Protocol header field to simplify intermediary processing.
 Definitions of new HTTP Upgrade Tokens that use the Capsule Protocol MAY alter this recommendation.

 ## The DATAGRAM Capsule {#datagram-capsule}